MarcosSegovia/AngularJS_petApp01/README.md

 # AngularJS_petApp01

-Simple Html view
-First attemp in having a look at AngularJS: ng-init, ng-model, ng-repeat and ng-click
+First attemp in having a look at AngularJS in a simple Html view: ng-init, ng-model, ng-repeat and ng-click